grimicorn/wp-better-attachments/readme.txt

 None so far...
 If you have any issues please submit an [issue](https://github.com/DHolloran/wp-better-attachments/issues/new) or fix it/submit a pull request I will try to handle it ASAP.
 You an also contact me at [support@danholloran.com](mailto:support@danholloran.com).

 == Screenshots ==
-1. Image of post editor button
+1. Post editor button
-2. Image of the attachment editor
+2. The meta box
-3. Image of the added un-attach link in the media library
+3. The added un-attach link in the media library
-4. Image of the attachment edit modal
+4. The attachment edit modal
+5. The attachment editor
+6. The `[wpba-attachment-list]` shortcode

 == Changelog ==